 Conditional logic is used to hide form elements until specific form conditions are met.
 This is controlled by a Show Conditionally switch in the element details.
-These conditions can apply to User Selection elements (Radio Buttons, Checkboxes, Select, and Autocomplete) it can also be applied to User Inputs (Text, Text Multi-Line, Number, etc).
+These conditions can apply to User Selection elements (Radio Buttons, Checkboxes, Select, and Autocomplete) it can also be applied to User Inputs elements (such as Text, Text Multi-Line, Number) and the Repeatable Set element.

 Conditional logic on selection elements allows you to only show a field if a user selection Is One Of the specified selections.